 “You were warned, Aderen.
 You’re not wanted here.
 Now, are you going to leave on your own, or are we going to have to do it for you?”

 Barris recognized him from his voice.
 “Is this what they teach about honor in Vallen House, Esten?
 Three of you against one?
 Masked?”

 “This isn’t about honor!” one of the others snarled.
 “This is about revenge.”

 Barris didn’t bother to look around for the Black Shields.
 The watchmen had no doubt been paid off to keep their distance from this confrontation.
 It probably hadn’t cost much, he thought bitterly.
 No one in this city held pity for an Aderen.
 Somewhere in the distance, the music had started up again, and from farther away he could make out laughter and shouts of merrymaking.
 The Trienelle was still ongoing, but around them it was almost silent.
 The whispering had all but stopped when the onlookers heard his name, and they hovered now in expectation of what was about to happen.
 The birds, who had been laughing with him only moments before, had disappeared into the crowd.

 The leader, the one Barris had identified as Esten Vallen, pulled off his mask.
 He was Sindera’s cousin, and shared the same sharp-planed features and straight black hair.
 “I’m not afraid to show my face,” he said, words cracking like stone.
 “Do you really think anyone is going to care what we do to you?
 You’re all alone here…”

-“No, he’s not!” someone called out, and Barris almost sagged in relief as he recognized Romeric’s accented voice.
-Why had he ever thought it was irritating?
+“No, he’s not!” someone called out, and Barris almost sagged in relief as he recognized Romeric’s voice.
+Why had he ever thought his accent was irritating?
 A moment later, the Jurati pushed his way out of the crowd to stand at his side, one hand already clasping the hilt of his sword, ready to draw.
 “I am sorry I am late,” he murmured to Barris.
 “Did I miss anything?”